eucp-project/storyboards/static/stories/coastal.md

 :::Chapter{headline="Framework" image="mechanisms.png"}
 ## Framework for coastal land loss projections

-Global probabilistic sea level rise projections were used under the RCP 4.5 and RCP 8.5 scenarios.
+Global probabilistic sea level rise (SLR) projections were used under the RCP 4.5 and RCP 8.5 scenarios.
 For RCP 8.5, a high-end RCP 8.5 scenario based on IPCC AR5 but with a higher contribution from Antarctic and Greenland ice sheets was used.

 Two different maps of the location of sandy beaches and two different approaches